openvinotoolkit/openvino/docs/IE_DG/supported_plugins/AUTO.md

 You can use name of the configuration directly as a string, or use `IE::KEY_AUTO_DEVICE_LIST` from the `ie_plugin_config.hpp`, which defines the same string.

-Basically, to use Auto-Device, directly indicate device by “AUTO”:
+Basically, there are two ways to use Auto-Device, directly indicate device by “AUTO” or empty string:

 @snippet snippets/AUTO0.cpp part0